High resolution tomography for galaxy spectroscopic surveys with angular redshift fluctuations: Signal-to-noise forecasts

-We use the linear matter power spectrum $P(k)$ computed with the \texttt{CLASS} software \citep{Class}.
+We used the linear matter power spectrum $P(k)$ computed with the \texttt{CLASS} software \citep{Class}.
 In order to focus on the linear regime we restrict our analysis to a maximum multipole of $\ell_{\rm max}=300$.
 Assuming the Limber approximation $k=(\ell+1/2)/\chi(z)$, this $\ell_{\rm max}$ corresponds to $k=0.18~h~\rm{Mpc}^{-1}$ at a redshift of $z=0.65$.
-Given that we will sample higher redshifts, we will probe larger scales ($k$ lower than $0.18~h~\rm{Mpc}^{-1}$).
-We hence expect little impact from non-linear physics in our observables (these are expected to become relevant on $k < 0.2~h~\rm{Mpc}^{-1}$ at $z=0$, and yet shorter at higher redshifts).
-Again this is a conservative approach as one could consider a multipole cuttoff evolving with redshift as in \citet{DiDioMontanari2014}.
-We stress that, in our computations, we do not use the Limber approximation but the full computation of spherical Bessel functions.
+Given that we sample higher redshifts, we probe larger scales ($k$ lower than $0.18~h~\rm{Mpc}^{-1}$).
+We therefore expect little impact from non-linear physics in our observables (these are expected to become relevant on $k < 0.2~h~\rm{Mpc}^{-1}$ at $z=0$, and yet shorter at higher redshifts).
+Again, this is a conservative approach as one could consider a multipole cuttoff evolving with redshift as in \citet{DiDioMontanari2014}.
+We stress that, in our computations, we did not use the Limber approximation but the full computation of spherical Bessel functions.

-Our minimum multipole is chosen to be $\ell_{\rm min} = 10$.
-To reduce numerical noise and to speed up Fisher matrix computations, we perform a linear binning of the multipoles.
-In each multipole bin $[\ell_i, \ell_{i+1}[$, the binned $C_\ell$ is the average of the $C_\ell$'s that fall in the bin, and the binned multipole is taken has $\ell = (\ell_i + \ell_{i+1})/2$.
-We choose a bin size of $\Delta_\ell=3$, which is applied on the full $\ell$ range.
-We check that this binning does not impact the constraints from the Fisher matrix by comparing with the case where we do not perform any binning of the multipoles.
+Our minimum multipole was chosen to be $\ell_{\rm min} = 10$.
+To reduce numerical noise and to speed up Fisher matrix computations, we performed a linear binning of the multipoles.
+In each multipole bin $[\ell_i, \ell_{i+1}[$, the binned $C_\ell$ is the average of the $C_\ell$'s that fall in the bin, and the binned multipole was taken as $\ell = (\ell_i + \ell_{i+1})/2$.
+We chose a bin size of $\Delta_\ell=3$, which was applied to the full $\ell$ range.
+We checked that this binning did not impact the constraints from the Fisher matrix by comparing it with the case where we did not perform any multipole binning.

-We show in Fig.~\ref{fig:ston} the SNR for a \Euclid-like survey combined with a CMB-S4 survey, for four combination of probes: \Dg, \Dz, \Dgz and \Dgzk following the redshift binning shown in Fig.~\ref{fig:nofz_euclid}.
-The total signal to noise for this four data vectors is respectively 544, 545, 778 and 786.
-This shows that the tomographic analysis of angular galaxy clustering and ARF have a similarly high SNR.
-Moreover, the combined analysis \Dgz brings more information than measuring the angular galaxy clustering alone \Dg, as the SNR is increased by $40\%$.
+In Fig.~\ref{fig:ston}, we show the signal-to-noise ratio for an \Euclid-like survey combined with a CMB-S4 survey, for four probe combinations of: \Dg, \Dz, \Dgz, and \Dgzk following the redshift binning shown in Fig.~\ref{fig:nofz_euclid}.
+The total signal-to-noise for these four data vectors is, respectively, 544, 545, 778, and 786.
+This shows that the tomographic analysis of angular galaxy clustering and ARF have a similarly high signal-to-noise ratio.
+Moreover, the combined analysis \Dgz brings more information than measuring the angular galaxy clustering alone \Dg, as the signal-to-noise ratio is increased by $40\%$.